tinytronix/homeautomation/Hardware/LoraGateway/readme.md

 The bootloader can be directly programmed from the Arduino IDE when the above settings were made.

 ## Hardware options
 This hardware can be used for a bridge module or a gateway module.
-For the Gateway version Jumper1 (JP1 - see schematic) needs to be open.
+For the Gateway version Jumper1 (JP1) needs to be open.
 Please see schematic for details.<br>
 Hardware:
 ![lt](https://raw.githubusercontent.com/tinytronix/SX126x/master/pcb/LoRa2.JPG)